New Jersey Construction Accident Attorneys

-On the other hand, if your construction accident injury was caused by a third party, such as another contractor, you might be able to sue that third party for negligence.
+On the other hand, if your injury from a construction accident in New Jersey was caused by a third party, such as another contractor, you might be able to sue that third party for negligence.
 That will be in addition to Worker’s Compensation claim.
 In such a case, you will need a Worker’s Compensation lawyer and a regular personal injury lawyer.

-At Lesnevich, Marzano-Lesnevich, O’Cathain & O’Cathain, LLC, we handle the third-party construction accident case which is filed in New Jersey Superior Court like a regular personal injury lawsuit.
+At Lesnevich, Marzano-Lesnevich, O’Cathain & O’Cathain, LLC, our New Jersey construction accident attorneys handle the third-party construction accident case which is filed in New Jersey Superior Court like a regular personal injury lawsuit.